267258,268539,268208,264321

-DDR4 vs DDR5 for gaming – should you upgrade your RAM?
+DDR4 vs DDR5 for gaming – is DDR5 worth it?

 Romilly Cotta Updated on by

-DDR5 arrived on the scene in 2020, and promises a host of performance improvements, mainly by offering a much higher bandwidth, accommodating up to 64GB.
-Memory bandwidth is more important than ever before.
-If you’re thinking of upgrading your CPU to one of AMD’s Ryzen 9 7000 CPUs then DDR5 is a necessity.
+DDR5 arrived on the scene a few years ago, and promises a host of performance improvements.
+With a higher bandwidth that accommodates up to 64GB, DDR5 theoretically gives you a performance uplift in certain workloads, including gaming.
+There’s also the futureproofing angle – if you’re thinking of upgrading your CPU to one of AMD’s Ryzen 9 7000 CPUs then DDR5 is a necessity.

 So does that mean DDR4 is getting left behind in 2023?
-Not really.
-Though the latest line of CPUs isn’t compatible with DDR4, it doesn’t mean DDR4 is outdated.
-In fact, DDR4 is still highly capable.
+Absolutely not really.
+Though the latest line of CPUs isn’t compatible with DDR4, it doesn’t mean it’s outdated.
+In fact, DDR4 is still highly capable and offers better value for anyone keen to build the best budget gaming PC possible.
+Of course, DDR5 will become more affordable with time, but if your primary focus is on gaming, upgrading to DDR5 won’t make a hugely noticeable difference.

 So let’s jump to it, here are the differences between DDR4 vs DDR5.

-The main difference between DDR4 and DDR5 is the memory bandwidth.
-Without getting into super technical jargon, DDR5 offers up to a 50% bandwidth increase while reducing power consumption.
-This basically means DDR5 can access memory at a higher rate, making it faster and better suited for gaming, at least from a technical perspective.
+The main difference between DDR4 and DDR5 is the memory bandwidth, though the real-world difference depends on the games you’re playing.
+DDR5 offers up to a 50% bandwidth increase while reducing power consumption.
+This means DDR5 can access memory at a higher rate, making it faster and better suited for gaming, at least from a technical perspective.

 Read More: Is 16GB RAM enough for gaming for PC gaming?